sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/04_Location_Corrections.md

 # Location Corrections

-Most drones utilize GPS for location, however without correction, the drones GPS units are not very accurate.
+Most drones utilize GPS for location, however without correction, the drones internal GPS units are not very accurate.
 There are a few methods to correct for this issue.

 ### Real Time Kinematics (RTK)

 This method of corrections makes location correction in real time when the drone is flying.
-This method requires a GPS base station in a fixed location near the flight and an additional unit on the drone.
-While flying the base station communicates with the flight control device and overhead satellites to properly triangluate the drones location
+This method requires a GPS base station in a fixed location near the flight location and an additional unit on the drone.
+While flying the base station communicates with the flight control device and overhead satellites to properly triangluate the drones location.

 ### Post Processing Kinematics (PPK)